appwrite/appwrite/README.md

 * [**Storage**](https://appwrite.io/docs/storage) - Manage storage files.
 Read, create, delete and preview files.
 Manipulate your files preview to fit your app perfectly.
 All files are scanned by ClamAV and stored in a secure and encrypted way.
 * [**Locale**](https://appwrite.io/docs/locale) - Track users location, and manage your app locale based data.
 * [**Avatars**](https://appwrite.io/docs/avatars) - Manage your users avatars, countries flags, browser icons, credit card symbols and generate QR codes.

+For the complete API documentation, visit [https://appwrite.io/docs](https://appwrite.io/docs).
+For more tutorials, news and announcments checkout our [blog](https://medium.com/appwrite-io).

 ### SDKs